FarhanAxiq/Game-Of-Life-/readme.md

 since it is simple enough, I feel like I don't have to write makefile on it

-Made it for a school project
-since the solution is generic enough I thought it's a good idea to put it on here.
+Made it for a school project but since the solution is generic enough I thought it's a good idea to put it on here.